 Yet, when swabs and applicators come to mind, most people only think of one type.
-In fact, there are dozens of different options available, for the very reason that there are so many distinct purposes for these handy tools.
+In fact, there are dozens of different options available, for that very reason that there are many distinct purposes for these handy tools.

-Here, we’ll discuss the four main types of applicator and swab shafts, as well as the unique properties of each.
+Here, we’ll discuss the four main types of applicator and swab shafts, as well as the unique properties of each:

 Paper Shaft Swabs

 They’re typically white in color and are smooth to the touch.
-You can choose your option for paper shaft applicators based on your application, taking into consideration the length and tip type you’ll need.
+Choose your option for paper shaft applicators based on your application.
+Take into consideration the length and tip type, you’ll need.

-Use paper shaft applicators with larger tips can be used in some medical applications, such as gathering specimens during exams, or collecting cells to perform laboratory research.
-In general, paper shaft swabs are also ideal for cleaning hard-to-reach places throughout offices and other workplace environments.
+Use paper shaft applicators with more extensive tips in some medical applications, such as gathering specimens during exams or collecting cells to perform laboratory research.
+Paper shaft swabs are also ideal for cleaning hard-to-reach places throughout offices and other workplace environments.

 Wood Shaft Swabs

-Like paper, is also considered to be a “no-frills” option for shaft material in swabs and applicators.
+Like paper, is also considered to be a “no-frills” option for a shaft material.
 Most wood is sourced from birch trees, making them a sturdy and inflexible choice for industrial environments.

-Since these shafts are made of natural materials, there’s always a risk that they can introduce dust or contaminates into the environment.
+Since these shafts are made of natural materials, there’s a risk that they can introduce dust or contaminants into the environment.
 Thus, wood shaft swabs are not intended for use in cleanroom environments.

 There are some types of wood shaft swabs that do boast low particulates for cleaning sensitive components.
-Like the other types of shafts listed here, they are available in varying lengths and quantities, and they can also arrive pre-packaged to prevent the risk of contamination.
+Like the other types of shafts listed here, they are available in varying lengths and quantities.
+And they can also arrive pre-packaged to prevent the risk of contamination.

 Plastic Shaft Swabs

-In industrial settings, many companies choose to go with polypropylene due to its increased level of durability.
-Of course, users who simply want the peace of mind in knowing the applicator shaft won’t break can also use this option in other environments as well.
+In industrial settings, many companies choose to go with polypropylene due to its increased durability.
+Of course, users who want peace of mind knowing the applicator shaft won’t break can also use this option in other environments.

 Metal/Wire Shaft Swabs

 Wire shaft swabs are most commonly found in healthcare environments.
 The diameter of the shaft can be designed to be much smaller than that of wood, plastic, or paper.
-For situations in which a standard swab would be too large, the fine-diameter wire shaft swabs come in handy.
+For situations where a standard swab would be too large, the fine-diameter wire shaft swabs come in handy.

-What Swab Shaft Do You Need?
+What Swab Handle Do You Need?